FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 dateModified: 2022-07-28
 ---

 Webauthn is a new way to authenticate your users using biometric, secure authentication methods.
 WebAuthn requires something called an authenticator.
+What is an authenticator?
+An authenticator is a hardware or software device that is used to authenticate a user, via biometric or other methods, and that follows certain standards.

-But what is an authenticator?
-An authenticator is a hardware or software device that is used to authenticate a user, via biometric or other methods.
+That's a bit tautalogical, isn't it?
+Well, yes, but read on for more details.
+Also, clowns.

 ## WebAuthn Overview

-WebAuthn has the concept of ceremonies, which are flows of data and interaction.
+WebAuthn has flows of data and interaction, termed "ceremonies".
+These extend a network protocol to include things in the real world, such as physical hardware or human beings.
 There are three main ones:

-1) Registration, where the user associates an authenticator with their account
+1. Registration, where the user associates an authenticator with their account
-2) Authentication, where the user logs in using WebAuthn
+1. Authentication, where the user logs in, using WebAuthn
-3) Attestation, where the authenticator is tied back to a known source, such as an operating system vendor
+1. Attestation, where the authenticator is tied back to a known source, such as an operating system vendor

-For an authentication ceremony, what does Webauthn look like?
-In general, the flow of interaction is:
+What does an authentication ceremony look like?
+At a high level, the flow of interaction is:

-1) The user tries to login to a website
+1. The user tries to login to a website
-2) The website prompts the user for an authenticator
+1. The website prompts the user to authenticate
-3) The user authenticates against their authenticator
+1. The user authenticates against their authenticator, which can use biometric means like Touch ID or any other method
-4) The authenticator signs and passes a response back to the website through the browser
+1. The authenticator signs and passes a response back to the website through the browser
-4) The website verifies the authenticator response
+1. The website verifies the authenticator response
-5) The user is logged in
+1. The user is logged in

-There are two types of authenticators:
+In general terms, there are two types of authenticators:

 1) Hardware authenticators, such as Yubikeys
-2) Software authenticators, built into the OS, such as Touch ID
+2) Software authenticators, built into the OS, such as Face ID

 Authenticators have a public/private keypair.
-The purpose of an authenticator is to hold, create, and expose a public/private key pair.
-It can also be used to access the public key and allow data to be signed by the private key.
+The purpose of an authenticator is to hold and create this keypair.
+It also needs to expose the public key.
+The entire credential, which includes the public key and associated metadata, is often called a "passkey".
+It must be able to sign messages with the private key.

 ## A Brief Digression On Signing

-Suppose we have a user, Alice, who wants to send a message to a user, Bob.
+Suppose we have a user, Alice, who wants to send a message M to a user, Bob.
 We want to make sure that Bob knows that Alice sent the message and that the message hasn't been changed.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/alice-sending-bob-message.png" alt="Alice sending Bob a message." class="img-fluid" figure=false %}